foohooboo/Team-1/README.md

 There is one root Visual Studio Solution (_\<repo\>_/Project/StockMarketSimulator.sln) which does not include any tests.
 Additionally, each process (and a shared project) have their own solutions with tests.
 These can be found in (_\<repo\>_/Project/\<project\>/\<project\>.sln)

+**IMPORTANT!!** The stock server uses a public/private key for security on the shock history conversation.
+In order to run the stock server locally you must place the keys into the following folder:

+"C:\Users\%User%\AppData\Local\Team1\StockServer"

+The keys are located in the "Team-1\Project\SecurityKeys" folder in the repo.
+These keys are included here only for testing purposes and would not be the same as a live release.

 ## Setup Notes

   * This project contains NuGets.
 After opening the solution for the first time, you may need to "Restore NuGet Packages".